2017 Whatcom County Christmas Bird Count

 Sunday, December 17

-Annually between mid-December and early January, tens of thousands of volunteers throughout the world take part in an adventure that has become a holiday tradition.
+Annually between December 14 and January 5, tens of thousands of volunteers throughout the world take part in an adventure that has become a holiday tradition.
 Families and students, birders and scientists, armed with binoculars, bird guides and checklists go out on an annual mission to count birds – often from dawn to dusk.
 For over one hundred years, the desire to both make a difference and to experience the beauty of our natural environment has driven dedicated people to get out in woods, fields and wetlands to celebrate the holidays.

 The National Audubon Society’s Christmas Bird Count (CBC) is a citizen science effort, conducted by thousands of community members whose purpose is to collect data on bird populations across the continent while celebrating the holidays and enjoying the wonders of nature.
 The CBC in Bellingham has been held annually since 1967, making this our 51rst year.
 So come celebrate and participate!
 For more information on the Bellingham CBC please go to www.northcascadesaudubon.org/birding/christmas-bird-count/#.